chanzuckerberg/napari-hub/docs/writing-the-perfect-description.md

 Things to consider:

 - Who is this plugin for?
 Is it for cell biologists or neuroscientists?
 For Python novices or folks with advanced computational experience?
 - What kind of data does this plugin work on?
 2D or 3D?
 Time series?
 Multichannel?
+If your plugin provides a reader or writer, what file types does it support?
 - What makes your plugin different from other plugins that do similar things?
 Is it faster?
 More robust?

 For example, see the [affinder summary](https://github.com/jni/affinder/blob/master/.napari/DESCRIPTION.md#description)